krzemienski/awesome-from-stars/README.md

 * [Genymobile/scrcpy](https://github.com/Genymobile/scrcpy): Display and control your Android device
 * [Tomotoes/scrcpy-gui](https://github.com/Tomotoes/scrcpy-gui): 👻 A simple & beautiful GUI application for scrcpy.
 QQ群:734330215
 * [Frontesque/scrcpy-plus](https://github.com/Frontesque/scrcpy-plus): A simple GUI for SCRCPY and other ADB functions
+* [abi/screenshot-to-code](https://github.com/abi/screenshot-to-code): Drop in a screenshot and convert it to clean code (HTML/Tailwind/React/Vue)
 * [itforgeuk/Script-Actions](https://github.com/itforgeuk/Script-Actions): Script Examples for Script Actions App
 * [bensuperpc/scripts](https://github.com/bensuperpc/scripts): Collection of useful scripts for Linux (git, docker, LUKS, Archlinux...)
 * [reHackable/scripts](https://github.com/reHackable/scripts): [ THIS PROJECT IS CURRENTLY ON HALT :( ] A set of bash scripts that may enhance your reMarkable experience